PanzerPlace/bama-scraper/ReadMe.md

 # BA-MA scraper
 A method to download records from the BA-MA archives, brought to you by PanzerPlace.
-Although I have not found a Terms of Service explicitly forbidding the use of scrapers on the BA-MA, systematic downloading of records may hamper the Militär Archive's services.
+Although I have not found a Terms of Service explicitly forbidding the use of scrapers on the BA-MA, systematic downloading of records may hamper the Militärarchive's services.
 Please use this application wisely and only download what you really need.

 ### Prerequisites